bushjavier/kGrad/README.md

 ### A Jupyter notebook for constructing kGrad from scratch.

-The Jupyter notebook guides the creation of kGrad, through these key steps:
+[This](https://github.com/bushjavier/kGrad/blob/main/Writing%20kGrad%20from%20scratch%20notebook.ipynb) Jupyter notebook guides the creation of kGrad, through these key steps:

 - **Theoretical Foundation**: It begins with a review of calculus theory, focusing on partial derivatives.